Surgery for childhood cancer

 After the operation, an anaesthetist or another doctor will arrange medicines to help with any pain.
 The anaesthetist is the doctor who gives the anaesthetic.
 Their role is to keep your child safe and comfortable before, during and after surgery.

 The anaesthetist will meet with your child and family before the surgery, to discuss all aspects of the anaesthetic, including risks and benefits.
 They will explain how they will give the anaesthetic and answer any questions you may have.
 They will also ask for written consent to give the anaesthetic to your child.

 It may be possible for you to go with your child into the operating room and stay until your child is asleep.
 This can help put your child at ease in a strange environment.
 It's a good idea to do some preparation before your child has a procedure.
 This will help give you confidence.

-There are suggestions and ideas to help you prepare: Suggestions for successful parent/caregiver support before, during and after treatments.
+There are suggestions and ideas to help you prepare: Supporting your child before, during and after cancer treatment.

 Your child will need to have an empty stomach if they are having an operation under a general anaesthetic.
 This is to reduce the risk of stomach contents getting into your child's lungs while they are unconscious.
 The anaesthetist and your child's nurse will give you instructions about fasting from food and drink.
 For your child's safety, it is important to follow the instructions exactly.

 What can you do?